developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ##### Bug Reporting Configuration - Dialog Element Detail Type Text Box Text

 This Managed Configuration allows an Administrator using an EMM to specify the text that be pre-populated into a text box added to the dialog presented to the Device User into which generic text can be entered and should be specified if and only if the value ***TextBox*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.
-The specified text will to provide guidance to the Device User about the expected value and will disappear when the user begins typing into the text box.
+The specified text provides guidance to the Device User about the expected value and disappears when the user begins typing into the text box.

 ### Bug Reporting Configuration - Dialog Time Out

-This Managed Configuration allows an Administrator using an EMM to specify the amount of inactivity time (time in milliseconds with no Device User activity), after which the dialog presented to the Device User will automatically be dismissed, causing the Bug Report to be completed as if the Device User had explicitly clicked the "Submit" button.
+This Managed Configuration allows an Administrator using an EMM to specify the amount of inactivity time (time in milliseconds with no Device User activity), after which the dialog presented to the Device User is automatically dismissed, causing the Bug Report to be completed as if the Device User had explicitly clicked the "Submit" button.

 ## Camera Configuration